NSLS2/bmm-bluesky-by-example/docs/linkam/ophyd.rst

    :target: ../_static/progressbar.png
    :align: center

-   A bluesky progress bar as the Linkam stage heats up
+   A bluesky progress bar as the Linkam stage heats up.

 To use this: